In the space between piano chords, sweeping beats, and orchestral guitar, an awakening happens.

 “I decided to just sit at the piano and see what comes out,” says Nelson.
 “That’s how I used to write at the beginning.
 Instead of second guessing or wondering what someone else might like, I wrote songs that I like, ‘Whatever else happens, happens.’
 We’re in a really wonderful place.”

 This realization follows a whirlwind four years.
 Since emerging in 2015, BANNERS has quietly carved out a place within the zeitgeist, clocking nearly 300 million total streams.
 The group’s self-titled 2016 EP, BANNERS, yielded a string of hits.
 Gold-certified in Canada, the breakout single “Start A Riot” generated over 59 million Spotify streams as “Shine A Light” eclipsed 22 million.
-Meanwhile, 2017’s Empires On Fire produced “Someone To You,” which also leapt past 22 million.
+Meanwhile, 2017’s Empires On Fire produced “Someone To You,” which also leapt past 1.5 billion.
 Along the way, BANNERS toured with the likes of Milky Chance and POP ETC, performed on national television on Jimmy Kimmel LIVE! and American Idol, and has had songs appear in countless movies and television shows, all before the release of his first album which is a fact not lost on Nelson.

 “It got to a point where I just felt there was no reason to wait any longer.
 I’ve figured out what I want to say and as a band we’ve figured out what we sound like,” affirms Nelson.
 “Hearing how people reacted to what we are doing is a big thing.
 The concept of being able to make someone’s day a little bit brighter becomes the priority above and beyond anything else.
 We’re in a place where we can make everything better—the live experiences and the songs.”